ch3pjw/junction/docs/source/formatting.rst

 -----------------------

-Where :class:`Placeholder` objects were the most-basic of our formatting constructs, at the other end of the level-of-complexity spectrum with have :class:`StringWithFormatting`.
+Where :class:`Placeholder` objects were the most-basic of our formatting constructs, at the other end of the spectrum we have :class:`StringWithFormatting`.
 This class endeavours to be everything a string can be, with the added bonus of being able to attach formatting information to arbitrary portions of the string.
-Inevitably this means there is a little bit of magic going on!
+Inevitably this means there is a little bit of magic going on behind the scenes!

 At a fundamental level, :class:`StringWithFormatting` is a simple container for chunks of string which each have a single format.
+The :meth:`StringWithFormatting.populate` method, analgous to :class:`Placeholder.populate`, traverses the contents of the :class:`StringWithFormatting` object and populates each portion of the string in turn.

-The :meth:`StringWithFormatting.populate` method, analgous to :class:`Placeholder.populate` does this for the entire string.
-Because a :class:`StringWithFormatting` is essentially a list of component strings, any :class:`str` methods which get applied to a :class:`StringWithFormatting` need to be applied over the whole list of string components, which can complicate matters somewhat.
-For example, :meth:`str.stip` should only affect each end of a :class:`str`, so :class:`StringWithFormatting` has to careful no to apply :meth:`str.strip` equally every single one of its components.
+Because a :class:`StringWithFormatting` is essentially a list of component strings, any :class:`str` methods that get applied to a :class:`StringWithFormatting` need to be applied over the whole list of string components, which can complicate matters somewhat.
+For example, :meth:`str.stip` should only affect each end of a :class:`str`, so :class:`StringWithFormatting` has to be careful not to apply :meth:`str.strip` equally every single one of its components.

 String components
 -----------------

-The final class of object that completes the formatting puzzle is the :class:`StringComponentSpec`.
-Each :class:`StringComponentSpec` is a specification of what each portion of a :class:`StringWithFormatting` is like.
+The final class of object that completes the formatting puzzle is the :class:`StringComponent`.
+Each :class:`StringComponent` is a specification of what each portion of a :class:`StringWithFormatting` is like.
-It contains some 'content' and refers to a :class:`Placholder` instance for instruction as to how that content should be formatted.
+It is a simple derivative of :class:`str` that also maintains a reference to a :class:`Placholder` instance for instruction as to how that content should be formatted.
+Values return from calling methods of :class:`str` are handled such that the :class:`StringComponent` object's placeholder is attached appropriately.
+When populated (via :meth:`StringComponent.populate` in much the same vein as our other classes), a :class:`StringComponent` returns the string's contents prepended by the formatting escape sequences.

-When populated (via :meth:`StringComponentSpec.populate` in much the same vein as our other classes), a :class:`StringComponentSpec` returns not only the escape sequence of its placeholder, but its contents and an escape sequence to revert the application of its placeholder.
-Of note is the fact that :attr:`StringComponentSpec.content` can also be a 'populatable' thing, so :meth:`StringComponentSpec` will recursively populate it's contents.
-This means we need a stack (:class:`EscapeSequenceStack`) to keep track of what escapes sequences will have been applied in a string so that we can undo them neatly.

-:class:`StringComponentSpec` objects are created by the user when they call :class:`Placeholder` objects with some content. :class:`StringWithFormatting` objects are then created when :class:`StringComponentSpec` objects are added together.
-This makes a nice, seamless API where users don't have to keep track of all of our internal semantics, whilst giving us severl sensible levels of abstraction for dealing with the problem, which turns out to be quite complex(!), of how to draw escape sequences to the screen in a sensible order.
+:class:`StringComponent` objects are created by the user when they call :class:`Placeholder` objects with some content. :class:`StringWithFormatting` objects are then created when :class:`StringComponent` objects are added together.
+This makes a nice, seamless API where users don't have to keep track of all of our internal semantics, whilst giving us several useful levels of abstraction for dealing with the problem, which turns out to be quite complex(!), of how to draw escape sequences to the screen in a sensible order.